Salomon X Ultra 5 Review 2026 | Unsponsored

 The Salomon X Ultra 5 definitely improved on comfort compared to the previous model.
 Immediately when trying these on, I felt a more conforming feel, secure fit, and less compression around the top of my foot.

-The tongue is well-padded and sits on top of your foot nicely, the sides of the boot carry more padding this time around.
-I didn’t have any lace bite or uneven distributed weight on the tongue.
+The tongue is well-padded and sits nicely on top of your foot; the sides of the boot have more padding this time around.
+I didn’t have any lace bite or uneven weight distribution on the tongue.

 One of the best features of the X Ultra 5 is the padding and plushiness around the ankle.
 I didn’t experience any areas of ankle discomfort while hiking.

-Overall, the Salomon X Ultra 5 Mid is a very comfortable hiking boot with better comfort than the previous model.
+Overall, the Salomon X Ultra 5 Mid is a very comfortable hiking boot, offering greater comfort than the previous model.

 Traction: 9.5/10

-Salomon engineered the new X Ultra 5 with the same exceptional grip and traction that the X Ultra series has long been known for.
+Salomon engineered the new X Ultra 5 with the same exceptional grip and traction the X Ultra series is known for.

 The outsole features Salomon’s proprietary Contagrip TA, a high-performance rubber designed for superior traction.
 I put the X Ultra 5 to the test on every terrain imaginable, and they delivered unwavering grip and stability.

-I really feel the Contagrip is one of the best outsoles out there.
+The Contagrip is one of the best outsoles we have tested on the market.
 See our case study Contagrip vs Vibram, and you will see we felt the Contagrip outperformed the Vibram outsole in many objective testing standards.

 The Active Support wings on each side of the boot add to the rigidity and stability on trail.
 I felt the increased lateral stability of the X Ultra 5 helped me hold a better edge upon ascending very steep terrain.